ValidMind for validation 2 — Start the validation process

 ❌ High Pearson Correlation

 The High Pearson Correlation test evaluates pairwise linear relationships among features to identify highly correlated variable pairs that may indicate redundancy or multicollinearity.
-The results table lists the top reported feature pairs, their Pearson correlation coefficients, and a Pass/Fail status based on the configured absolute correlation threshold of 0.3.
-Across the reported pairs, coefficients range from -0.1935 to 0.3237, with one pair exceeding the threshold and the remaining pairs classified as passing.
+The result table reports the top 10 feature pairs ranked by Pearson correlation coefficient, along with Pass/Fail status based on the configured absolute-correlation threshold of 0.3.
+Observed coefficients range from -0.1796 to 0.3465, with one pair exceeding the threshold and the remaining reported pairs falling within the passing range.

 Key insights:

-• Single threshold breach observed: The pair (Age, Exited) has a Pearson correlation coefficient of 0.3237, making it the only reported relationship that exceeds the 0.3 threshold and receives a Fail status.
+• One pair exceeds threshold: The pair (Age, Exited) has a Pearson correlation coefficient of 0.3465, which is the only reported result with a Fail status under the 0.3 threshold.

 Parameters: